run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/installation-and-upgrade/perform-installation/deploy-citsmart.md

 Download the 4biz and Builder WAR package from the partner portal.
 Send to server using scp to the folder /tmp.
 4biz installation consists of the following steps:

-1. Deploy 4biz Workflow package
+1. Deploy 4biz Tracker package
 2. Deploy Builder package
-3. Perform initial setup of 4biz Workflow
+3. Perform initial setup of 4biz Tracker

 Unzip the 4biz Workflow package if it's in .zip format: